 8. Object & Proximity Infrared Detector

 Here we have used IR sensors to make an object detection circuit and a proximity sensor for path-tracking robots.

 The Project is available at Object & Proximity Infrared Detector

-This article was first published on 30 October 2017 and was updated on January 2023.
+This article was first published on 30 October 2017 and recently updated on August 2023.